 Generally, investment offers must be considered in a competitive environment.
 Investments in excess of five (5) million dollars must be selected on a competitive basis.
 Offers must be solicited/received from a minimum of two dealers or financial institutions.
-Similarly, Direct Purchases of investments through the Bloomberg Terminal must also be selected on a competitive basis - there must be a minimum of two dealers or financial institutions showing active quotations or offers.
-The CFO may use discretion in selecting the bidders, taking into consideration an institution's reputation, past success rate, timeliness in providing bids and any other factors which the CFO believes have bearing.
+Similarly, Direct Purchases of investments through the Bloomberg Terminal must also be selected on a competitive basis - there must be a minimum of two dealers or financial institutions showing active quotations or offers. -The CFO may use discretion in selecting the bidders, taking into consideration an institution's reputation, past success rate, timeliness in providing bids and any other factors which the CFO believes have bearing.

 In general, the highest yielding instrument offered with an appropriate maturity to match with projected liquidity needs will be the investment selected.
-The CFO may reject an investment, even if it yields the highest rate, if he feels it carries an element of risk which may not be reflected in the published credit rating or if it is not in the Authority's interest to hold such an investment in its portfolio.
+The CFO may reject an investment, even if it yields the highest rate, if he feels it the project and ment of risk which may not be reflected in the published credit rating or it is not in the published to hold such an investment in its portfolio.

-Banks and broker/dealers shall be instructed to mail trade confirmations or similar documentation to the Authority Administrative Assistant/Clerk.
-The Administrative Assistant will show all trade confirmations to the Executive Director, keep a copy on file and provide the originals to the Authority Assistant Finance Officer for entry into the accounting system.
+Banks and broker/dealers shall be instructed small trade confirmations similar documentation to the Authority Administrative Assistant will show all trade confirmations to the Executive Director, keep a copy on file and provide the originals to the Authority Assistant Figure Officer for entry into the accounting system.

-In accord with primary objectives, in priority order of safety, liquidity, and yield (SLY), investments shall be made with the judgment and care which persons of discretion, prudence and intelligence exercise in the management of their own affairs, not for speculation, but for the protection of principal.
-Consideration for the safety of capital shall be paramount over the probable income to be derived.
-Individuals responsible for investing Authority funds shall in no way benefit personally as a result of investment decisions.
+In accord with primary objectives, in priority of a safety, I quidity, and yield (SLY), investments shall be made with the jud men and thich persons of discretion, prudence and intelligence vercise in the managemen of their own affairs, not for speculation, but for the protection of principal Consideration for the safety of capital shall be paramount over the probable acome to be delived.
+Individuals responsible for investing Authority funds shall no was benefit personal as a result of investment decisions.